andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 -  Explain why depth-first search strategy is preferred over breadth-first search strategy in solving CSPs:
    Because all solutions are at depth n (= number of variables) and no cost is associated to solutions (path is irrelevant).
   (trivial, but still...)

+# References

+### Logic

+Schiaffonati, V. and Verdicchio, M (2011).
+Introduction to logic, for the course of Artificial Intelligence of the academic year 2011/2012 at Politecnico di Milano.

+they referred to:

+Boole, G. (1854).
+An investigation of the laws of thought, on which are founded the mathematical theories of logic and probabilities, MacMillan & Co., Cambridge.

+ Frege, G. (1879).
+Begriffsschrift – Eine der arithmetischen nachgebildete Formelsprache des reinen Denkens, Nebert, Halle an der Saale.

+Lepore, E. (2003).
+Meaning and Argument: An Introduction to Logic Through Language, Blackwell Publishing.

+Robinson J. A. (1965).
+A Machine-Oriented Logic Based on the Resolution Principle, Journal of the ACM 12(1).